 Has COVID-19 affected your wedding or something serious has impacted your plans and you’re lost on what to do next?
 If so, this post is for you.
 Know that you’re not the first to experience this, and you’re not alone.
 Many couples are presently considering postponing or cancelling their weddings due to the Coronavirus pandemic or some other life events.
 Some are confused about what exactly to do next or how.
 If that sounds like you, you’re the one I wrote this guide for.
 Swipe/ scroll down to read on.

 Wedding planning is such a stressful journey that no one wishes to start it, go far and hit a roadblock that requires the wedding to be postponed or cancelled.
 But like life itself, wedding planning is full of uncertainties, in some cases leading to pausing the wedding or totally calling it off.

-If faced with a situation when her wedding can no longer hold, any bride would be confused about what to do, and how to go about cancelling or rescheduling their wedding.
+If faced with a situation where one’s wedding can no longer hold, any bride would be confused about what to do, and how to go about cancelling or rescheduling their wedding.
 If that sounds like what you’re going through, I am here to help you.
 I’ll walk you through our 10-step process for postponing or cancelling a wedding.
 Read on.

-If you’re hit with the decision to cancel or postpone your wedding, I feel your pain.
+If you’re considering cancelling or postponing your wedding, I feel your pain.
+First, know that you’re not alone.
 I can imagine that you’ve spent months or weeks on wedding planning, sent out invitations, made deposit payments on vendors and a venue.
 Then something happened, and the wedding can no longer hold.

-If your wedding can no longer hold as planned, don’t worry, you’ll rise about it.
-Let’s dive straight into our 10-step process of postponing or cancelling any event or wedding.
+If your wedding can no longer hold as planned, don’t worry, you’ll rise above it.
+Now, let’s dive straight into our 10-step process of postponing or cancelling any event or wedding.

 What to Do: Next Steps When Postponing or Cancelling a Wedding or Any Event